 It was at that point that they stopped mindlessly adding new “half-baked” features and embarked on a strategy of making the software usable and stable for the average person.

-Since then Magix haven’t really skipped a beat with the ongoing development of Movie Studio and although they have continued to add new features they have maintained a solid record for keeping the program stable and easy to use.
+Since then Magix haven’t really skipped a beat with the ongoing development of Video Deluxe and although they have continued to add new features they have maintained a solid record for keeping the program stable and easy to use.

 For the last two or three years they have also invested a good deal of time and effort into improving and developing their help systems, tutorial knowledge base and user forums.